Organised crime in Singapore: Modern trends

-In Singapore just like any other country in the world, organized crime is considered a criminal act and includes running unlicensed money lending facilities and operating illegal gambling dens among other crimes.
-Given the severe penalty attached to them, Singapore records an average low crime rate compared to the rest of the world.
+In Singapore, just like any other country in the world, organized crime is considered a criminal act.
+This includes running unlicensed money lending facilities and operating illegal gambling dens, among other crimes.
+Given the severe penalty attached to organized crime, Singapore records an average low crime rate compared to the rest of the world.
 However, some smaller groups have come together to form some secret groups that takes after the past secret groups like "Hui".
-These groups membership is primarily adolescent teenagers.
+These groups' memberships consist primarily of adolescent teenagers.
 Singapore has registered an increase in gang related activities in the recent past with drug trafficking being the major organized crime in the recent times owing to its immense profits.
-Since 1970s these groups have emerged at different times running various illegal activities and engaging in violent activities in the pursuit of their interests which includes unlicensed money lending and drug trafficking.
+Since the 1970s these groups have emerged at different times running various illegal activities and engaging in violent activities in the pursuit of their interests which includes unlicensed money lending and drug trafficking.
 Salakau gang is also another recent example of organized crime.
 This group drew its members from the Indians and Malays and made huge amounts of money through engaging in extortion and prostitution.
 Gang rivalry and conflicts between different gangs is a common phenomenon.
 Even in the present days, there is still a growing number of rebellious youths who subscribe to the ideologies of gang stars thinking being in a gang makes people look cool.
 A typical example can be traced back to 1990 where some teenagers in “pseudo street gangs” were obsessed with Salaku believing that such an affiliation was cool.
 These teenagers would be heard chanting the Salakau slogans in their squabbles without being its group members.

 Critical Information Infrastructure (CII) is still considered a primary target for organized cyber criminals in Singapore.
 This infrastructure includes the Banking and Finance industry which is likely to suffer major losses which may affect the country's economy.
 An insurance company suffered major losses in 2017 when a group of hackers attacked the company's website leaking personal information for more than 5000 customers.